 Ten easy ways to reduce your business’s risk of fire

-Fire safety should be top-of-mind for all business owners whether they own a food truck, bakery, retail shop or office space.
+Fire safety should be top-of-mind for all business owners if they own a food truck, bakery, retail shop, office space or other property.
 Keep your employees and business safe by following these ten simple tips for fire safety in the workplace.

 1. Have an evacuation strategy

 Every business should have an evacuation strategy to make it safer and more efficient for employees and customers to exit the building during a fire.
-In fact, OSHA guidelines state that a business must have an emergency evacuation plan (EAP) if they anticipate anyone evacuating their premises during a fire or other emergency.
+In fact, OSHA guidelines state that a business owner must have an evacuation plan as part of their emergency action plan (EAP) if they anticipate anyone evacuating their premises during a fire or other emergency.

 Make sure your EAP complies with OSHA requirements and industry best practices.
 Communicate your plan with others in your organization, and post evacuation maps near stairwells and main walkways for easy access.